 Previously, companies tried to restrict users from getting their devices repaired by themselves or a third party.
 The companies did everything they could, from proprietary hardware technology to software restrictions.
 Finally, the expensive repair costs at manufacturer’s service centers drove users to replace their phones.

 The right to repair act is every consumer’s dream.
 Once implemented, the act will benefit the consumers and protect the environment.
 However, the consumer is the one who will be enjoying most of the benefits.

 Since companies have no control over where the consumers repair their devices, they will suffer a considerable loss.
 Because users will be less likely to replace their phones or other gadgets, consumers can now repair their own devices or go for a third-party service without worrying about the device’s warranty.
-The consumers will thus have complete freedom of where they want to get their phone repaired.
+Thus, consumers will have complete freedom of where they want to get their phones repaired.